Skip to main content

 • what assistance the patient will need to get in and out of the car

-• whether or not there is capacity in the vehicle for a wheelchair or other equipment to be carried
+• whether there is capacity in the vehicle for a wheelchair or other equipment to be carried

 4.3 Medication